 - Introduction

 - Reiterate purpose

 - Preview trends/organization of literature review section

 - What are my general topics?

 - What contextual information does my audience need to know?

-- How has this been studied before?
+- O How has this been studied before?
 What have those authors found?

-- What theory am I drawing from?
+- O What theory am I drawing from?

-- What gaps in the literature are present?
+- O What gaps in the literature are present?

 - Conclusion

-- How does the literature relate to/inform my study?
+- O How does the literature relate to/inform my study?

 The literature review section of your thesis is NOT a glorified annotated bibliography.
 For example, if your draft of the literature review follows the format of paragraph one = discussion of one author's work, paragraph two = discussion of another author's work, etc. then you are not doing it correctly.
 Instead, envision all of your authors and sources at a dinner table having a conversation with each other.
 Pick a theme for each paragraph or subsection.
 Have the authors converse about that theme.
+Please note that a specific literature review section is not necessary in all anthropological papers.
+Many sociocultural and linguistic anthropological papers do not include a literature review section that is separate from other sections of the paper.
+In some written studies, it may be more appropriate to address relevant background literature in different sections throughout the paper such as in introduction, methodology, and analysis sections.
+Consult with your advisor(s) if you are unsure of how to organize the review of literature in your capstone paper.